DCC-EX/BaseStation-Classic/README.md

-__WARNING:__ This is the "Classic" or original verson of Gregg E. Berman's DCC++ code for the Arduino UNO.
+> **WARNING**: This is the "Classic" or original verson of Gregg E. Berman's DCC++ code for the Arduino UNO.
-We've provided minor fixes and retained it here for those who need it.
-If you are new "EX" version of DCC++, you can find it here: https://github.com/DCC-EX/BaseStation
+> We've provided minor fixes and retained it here for those who need it.
+If you are looking for the new "EX"
+> version of DCC++, you can find it here: https://github.com/DCC-EX/BaseStation

 What’s DCC++
 ------------